 \section{Conclusions}

-We study 15 central galaxies of the high-resolution CIELO-P7 cosmological simulations \citep{Tissera2025}, focussing on the sub-MW galaxies ($\mstar<10^{10}\Msun$).
-We follow the progenitor galaxies between redshift $z = [0,7]$ and measure unbound outflows in two shells of the CGM [1.5 $\ropt$, 0.5 $\rvir$] and $[0.5\rvir, \rvir)$ and expelled mass rates ($r > \rvir$).
-We applied these two dynamically motivated definitions of outflows. \\ We summarise our main results as follows: \begin{enumerate} \item We find minor/major mergers and interactions, as well as SN feedback triggered by these events, can modulate the SFR histories of sub-MW galaxies.
-A tidally-induced or merger-induced burst of SF triggers mass-loaded outflows, which decreases the star formation activity, as expected, due to the energy release of SN into the ISM, and transports enriched material out of a galaxy.
+We studied 15 central galaxies of the high-resolution CIELO-P7 cosmological simulations \citep{Tissera2025}, focussing on the sub-MW galaxies ($\mstar<10^{10}\Msun$).
+We followed the progenitor galaxies between redshift $z = [0,7]$ and measured unbound outflows in two shells of the CGM [1.5 $\ropt$, 0.5 $\rvir$] and $[0.5\rvir, \rvir)$, and expelled mass rates ($r > \rvir$).
+We applied these two dynamically motivated definitions of outflows. \\ We summarise our main results as follows: \begin{enumerate} \item We find that minor and major mergers and interactions, as well as SN feedback triggered by these events, can modulate the SFR histories of sub-MW galaxies.
+A tidally induced or merger-induced burst of SF triggers mass-loaded outflows, which decreases the star formation activity, as expected, due to the energy release of SN into the ISM, and transports enriched material out of a galaxy.
 However, we note that the impact of mergers on star formation and the galactic outflow is complicated and might depend on other parameters such as the gas-richness and the orbital characteristics of the encounters.
-A detailed analysis on these aspects is beyond the scope of this paper.
+A detailed analysis of these aspects is beyond the scope of this paper.

-\item The outflow metallicity becomes significant relative to the ISM metallicity from $z \sim 2$, as many SF episodes have time to enriched a galaxy.
+\item The outflow metallicity becomes significant relative to the ISM metallicity from $z \sim 2$, as many SF episodes have time to enrich a galaxy.
 For $z > 2$, we estimate a median $\rm Z_{out}/Z_{ISM} \sim 1.5$ for the sub-MW galaxies and a median $\rm Z_{out}/Z_{ISM} \leq 0.5$ for higher-mass galaxies, in agreement with previous studies \citep[e.g.][]{Muratov2017,christensen2018}.
 At higher redshift ($z > 2$), the progenitors of the more massive systems have an average $Z_{\rm out}/Z_{\rm ISM} = 0.56$, while the sub-Milky-Way systems show a higher average ratio of $Z_{\rm out}/Z_{\rm ISM} = 0.67$.
 Sub-MW galaxies are more efficient in removing metals from their ISM than more massive systems across all redshift.